April The Giraffe Shows Behavior Changes, Is She Finally Going To Have Her Baby?

 April resides at Animal Adventure Park in Harpursville, N.Y., and is expecting her fourth calf.
 If you are one of the millions who have been glued to their phone/computer screens watching the live feed of April, you already know, based on her recent behavior, that she should be having her baby any time now.
 Throughout the day, April has paced back and forth in her enclosure, and has seemed to be getting a bit more uncomfortable.
 Also, there have been noticeable movements in her stomach, leading us to believe that the baby’s birth is near.
 You can watch the live video below.

-According to the zoo’s official website, April is 15 years old, and has been pregnant for 15 months, which is the typical length of gestation for a giraffe.
+According to the zoo’s official website, April is 15 years old and has been pregnant for 15 months, which is the typical length of gestation for a giraffe.
 The zoo decided to upload a live video of April three weeks ago, and since then, millions have continued to check in daily, sometimes multiple times a day, to see if she has welcomed her calf yet.

-Animal Adventure Park shared a morning, and evening update on April and the baby on Thursday, March 2.
+Animal Adventure Park shared a morning and evening update on April and the baby on Thursday, March 2.
 They noted that they had spotted some changes in her behavior, but she wasn’t yet in active labor.

 Is anyone else watching April the giraffe every day just to see if she’s had her baby?